new color = #031c9b, old color =

 Who Handles Sync Deals?

-Depending on the deal, who handles the sync agreement may vary.
-If you’re an independent artist or utilize a publishing administrator that doesn’t offer creative services, you may be the one negotiating the deal or actively pitching your songs for placement.
-If you are with a label, your label may assist for a fee or as part of their regular services.
-If you’re with a traditional publisher, they’ll likely provide creative services that include sync pitches, but often with a cost of either partial or complete ownership of your copyrights.
+Who handles the sync agreement can vary depending on the deal.
+As an independent artist or someone working with a publishing administrator that doesn’t offer creative services, you may find yourself negotiating the deal or pitching your songs for sync opportunities.
+If you’re signed to a label, they may assist with the process for a fee or as part of their regular services.
+On the other hand, traditional publishers often provide creative services, including sync pitching, but this typically comes at the cost of partial or full ownership of your copyrights.

 To learn more, check out 10 of Songtrust’s top licensing articles in our Help Center, or if you’d like a deeper understanding of music sync licensing, be sure to sign up for our free, on-demand Sync Crash Course.